CGT Entrepreneurs’ Relief Explained

 £5million for gains from 23 June 2010 to 5 April 2011

 £10million for gains from 6 April 2011.

-Where the conditions are met it may also be possible to claim relief where gains are deferred as a result of Enterprise Investment Scheme or Venture Capital Trust investments.
+Where the conditions meet it may also be possible to claim relief where gains deferred as a result of Enterprise Investment Scheme or Venture Capital Trust investments.